A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Related Work

 \section{Related Work}

 \textbf{Visual Storytelling:} Bridging language and multimedia is a longstanding goal in multimedia understanding \cite{mogadala2021trends}.
 Earlier works mainly target image and video captioning tasks, where a single sentence factual description is generated for an image or a segment \cite{xu2015show}.
 Recent works \cite{krause2017hierarchical,liang2017recurrent,yu2016video,krishna2017dense,Li_2020} aim to provide more comprehensive and fine-grained descriptions by generating multi-sentence paragraphs.
-However, most work is concentrated on cooking videos and action videos. \citet{Li_2020}, for the first time, proposed a dataset for long videos with complex event dynamics with the aim of generating a coherent and succinct story from the abundant and complex visual data.
+However, most work is concentrated on cooking videos and action videos. \citet{Li_2020} is arguably the first to propose a dataset for long videos with complex event dynamics, aiming to generate a coherent and succinct story from the abundant and complex visual data.
 We use their dataset to test our method.
+Further, recently, two datasets specifically targeting long-form video understanding were released: Long Video Understanding (LVU) \cite{wu2021towards} and Holistic Video Understanding (HVU) \cite{diba2020large}.
+In consonance with the idea of stories expressed in long-form videos, these datasets go beyond actions and objects and release rich semantic labels like concepts, attributes, and events in HVU, and relationship, scene, way of speaking, \textit{etc.} in the LVU dataset.
+We use these datasets to test long-video understanding.

 \textbf{Advertisement Story Understanding:} Other than user-generated content, the other most important source of story content is brand-generated content.
 Through these videos, brands try to communicate with their customers.
 There has been some work on understanding advertisements \cite{hussain2017automatic,ye2018advise,zhang2018equal,ye2019interpreting,savchenko2020ad,pilli2020predicting,gaikwad2022can,singla2022persuasion}. \citet{hussain2017automatic} released a dataset containing image and video advertisements and their emotion, topic, action-reason, symbolism, and other labels.
 We show our performance on all the video tasks they released in their work.
 Subsequent papers improve performance benchmarks on their image ads dataset.